joshdurbin/joshdurbin.net/content/posts/2020-2-groovy-concurrency-patterns-jedis.md

 def jedisPool = new JedisPool()
 ```

-As mentioned in the cited, prior post, this doesn't really do anything, though.
-So, to make it do things, we need
+There is nothing magical about this block of code -- it doesn't really do anything.
+To make it do things we need
 to grab a connection from the pool and operate on it...

 ```groovy